 - Maintaining a reasonable speed that is below 15 miles per hour;

 - Using seat belts when they are available and sitting back securely in the seats;

 - Keeping feet and arms inside the golf cart at all times;

 - Refraining from letting children under the age of six years ride along in the cart; and

 - Discouraging children under the age of 16 from driving without supervision.

 Investigating the Accident

 Determining fault requires an in-depth investigation of the accident, including a professional inspection of the vehicles involved as well as an examination of the scene of the crash.
 Any witnesses who saw the accident will also need to be interviewed and recorded.
 Based on this information, the victim can begin to compile evidence supporting his or her claim.
-This information can be difficult to obtain, especially if there are police reports involved, so retaining an attorney with access to investigative resources can make all the difference in successfully resolving a claim.
+This information can be difficult to obtain, especially if there are police reports involved, so retaining an lawyer with access to investigative resources can make all the difference in successfully resolving a claim.